rifuki/Hayy-Protocol/hayyprotocol-stacks/docs/INTEGRATION.md

-# StackLend Cross-Chain MVP Integration Guide
+# HayyProtocol Cross-Chain MVP Integration Guide

 This guide shows how to integrate the Clarity contracts from this repo with a simple EVM setup (Base Sepolia) so users can borrow EVM tokens using real STX testnet collateral.